hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 {{< /callout >}}

+Take care to also install `egl-wayland` (`libnvidia-egl-wayland1` and `libnvidia-egl-gbm1` on Ubuntu) if you are using the proprietary drivers.
+It provides the necessary compatibility layer, instead of falling back to zink/Vulkan.

 Next up, you need to enable modeset for nvidia, this can be done via editing the kernel paramaters for your bootloader.